LA3QMA/TH-D74-Kenwood/README.md

 Thanks to: WM8S Rob - for helping finding new commands and parameters for the TH-D74

-Thanks to: M1HOG Nicolas, AG6IE Eric Wolak - for helping updating and verifying commands/tables/etc
+Thanks to: M1HOG Nicolas, AG6IE Eric Wolak, KK4VCZ Travis  - for helping updating and verifying commands/tables/etc

 Thanks to: Jochen, DG6OBE for cleaning up and unified the document.